 Some people call them fingersave goalie gloves, goalkeeper gloves with spines, or some other variation to refer to finger protection.
 Goalkeeper gloves with finger protection are readily available almost everywhere you look these days.
 They are all about personal preference.
 Some goalkeepers, especially youth goalkeepers, like to use them to give them added protection when catching the ball.
 Most soccer goalkeeper gloves with finger protection will have the ability to remove or replace them.
 Finger protection can be an added benefit but can also add to the bulk of the glove so it will all depend on how it feels when you put the goalkeeper glove on.

 The Locus Pro Aqua & Locus Pro BCAM are just two of the many goalkeeper gloves with finger protection that we offer.
 The difference with these two models is the fact that we added a silicone gel punching zone on the backhand which provides more control when punching.
 This, coupled with the finger protection, makes for a tighter fit in the glove.

 All of the Prime Focus Goalkeeping goalkeeper gloves (except for the Pivot range) have removable finger protection in the goalkeeper gloves.
 We want to make sure to give both youth goalkeepers and adult goalkeepers the option to use them when necessary.

-Hopefully this article gives you some insight into the goalkeeper glove decision making process.
-Our goal is to provide you all the information you need to find the best goalkeeper gloves for you.
+Hopefully, this article gives you some insight into the goalkeeper glove decision-making process.
+Our goal is to provide you with all the information you need to find the best goalkeeper gloves for you.
 Our mission is to provide professional quality, affordable goalkeeper gloves that meet your goalkeeping needs.
 If you have any questions or need advice on choosing goalkeeper gloves or sizing goalkeeper gloves, feel free to contact us!